rwclutterbuck/super-coders/README.md

 - Have a search results page
 - Get the profanity filter to match phrases aswell as banned words (e.g "warm milk")
 - Integrate profanity filter into the blog preview
+- Improve the timestamps on comments
+- Show how many remaining characters there are in text area

 ---